gterzian/gterzian.github.io/_posts/2014-10-4-high-speed-train-travel.md

 High-speed train travel in China
 ================================

 ####The high-speed trains in China are really quite amazing.
-The stations feel like the largest airports you've been to, and there is a train leaving or arriving every minute it seems, and it's packed everytime!
-This is me going from Shanghai to Beijing.
-If you go, make sure to grab a nice fast hot pot upon arrival!
+The stations feel like the largest airports you've been to, and there is a train leaving or arriving every minute it seems, packed everytime!
+This is me going from Shanghai to Beijing to visit my friend Rui.
+If you go to Beijing, make sure to grab a nice fast-food style hot-pot at Xiabu Xiabu upon arrival!

 ![My helpful screenshot](http://res.cloudinary.com/djfwqxjdx/image/upload/v1412680089/IMG_8415_vkcayg.jpg)
 ![My helpful screenshot](http://res.cloudinary.com/djfwqxjdx/image/upload/v1412680092/IMG_8512_cwax6v.jpg)